 Suspended Losses from the Disposition of an Interest in a Pass-Through Entity

-Owners of pass-through entities — partnerships, limited liability companies, and S corporations — may be allocated business losses that they cannot deduct because of an insufficient tax basis in the entity, because the loss is greater than the taxpayer's at-risk amount, or because the loss is passive, which can only be deducted against passive income.
-The nondeductible portion of a pass-through loss is referred to as a suspended loss, which can usually be carried forward to be deducted against taxable income in the future.
+Owners of pass-through entities — partnerships, limited liability companies, and S corporations — may be allocated business losses that they cannot deduct because of an insufficient tax basis in the entity, because the loss exceeds the taxpayer's at-risk amount, or because the loss is passive, which can only be deducted against passive income.
+The nondeductible portion of a pass-through loss is a suspended loss, which can usually be carried forward to be deducted against taxable income in the future.

 The 1st and most important restriction in deducting losses allocated from a pass-through entity — and the only one that may never be deductible — is that the owner must have a sufficient tax basis in the entity, since the deduction of losses is limited to the extent of that basis — partners are limited to the outside basis of their partnership interest, while shareholders of an S corporation are limited to their stock basis plus any allocated portion of a debt obligation of the S corporation.
 A suspended loss because of a basis limitation can only be deducted if basis is increased in later tax years.
 So if the owner disposes of his entire interest, then basis cannot be increased, so the suspended losses can never be used to offset future income.
 The loss becomes permanent.

 |You have 100 shares of stock in an S corporation.|